juliandewit/kaggle_retinopathy/README.md

 The question that keeps coming back to me was how practical an algorithm would be for retinal screening.
 -->

 As the competition progressed I became more and more convinced that automatic screening would really be very helpful.
-The scoring system is [quadratic weighted kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa) but if your not a math-head forget that.
-What is interesting to note a few teams scored 85 or higher.
+The scoring system is [quadratic weighted kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa) What is interesting to note a few teams scored 85 or higher.
 According to the literature about Kappa, 85 means that our algorithm is VERY good. [look here](http://virtualhost.cs.columbia.edu/~julia/courses/CS6998/Interrater_agreement.Kappa_statistic.pdf) [and here](https://www.medcalc.org/manual/kappa.php).

 Now we come at the main issue.
 The algorithms had to match the labels provided by doctors..
 However..
 Doctors make mistakes.. and it turned out that sometimes the algorithm gets "downscored" while actually doing the right predictions.